-- 3. All exhibits must be the result of junior exhibitor's project work since the last fair and should reflect the exhibitor's age and skill level. - 4.
-The use of hand tools are encouraged but not required. - 5.
-Drawings and plans for articles which can be made for each part are available. - 6.
+- 2. All exhibits must be the result of junior exhibitor's project work since the last fair and should reflect the exhibitor's age and skill level. - 3.
+The use of hand tools is encouraged but not required. - 4.
+Drawings and plans for articles which can be made for each part are available. - 5.
 All articles should be finished according to their intended use.
-The quality of the finish will be considered in the evaluation. - 7.
-Purchased legs for certain furniture articles are permissible. - 8.
-An Award of Excellence will be given to outstanding exhibits. - 9.
+The quality of the finish will be considered in the evaluation. - 6.
+Purchased legs for certain furniture articles are permissible. - 7.
+An Award of Excellence will be given to outstanding exhibits. - 8.
 All exhibits must have an explanation card attached to include materials list, number of hours to complete or assemble, tools used, brief description of item and its use, wood species and what exhibitor learned from project.
 Projects exhibited without card will be lowered 1 placing.